-ACCOMPLISHMENTS: VCTC has continued to develop cooperative working relationships to carry out the annual Legislative Program and support transportation funding in Ventura County.
-The past year has been active for transportation funding, with the Legislature and Governor Gavin Newsom committing to provide more than \$5 billion in flexible funding through a population-based formula to support transit agencies.
-The state budget also included an extension of farebox recovery rules for transit agencies as ridership continues to recover from the pandemic.
-On the federal level, the focus has been on disbursement of funds from the Infrastructure Investment and Jobs Act (IIJA), as well as continuing resolutions that maintain funding until Congress reaches agreement on the annual budget.
+ACCOMPLISHMENTS: VCTC continues to develop cooperative working relationships to carry out the annual Legislative Program and support transportation funding in Ventura County.
+The past year has required ongoing and persistent advocacy to retain transportation funding, including funding provided through the state's General Fund and REAP 2.0 program.
+On the federal level, the focus has been on disbursement of funds from the Infrastructure Investment and Jobs Act (IIJA), as well as continuing resolutions that maintain federal funding until Congress reaches agreement on the annual budget.

-DESCRIPTION: VCTC's legislative priorities have been set out in its two-year Legislative Program and Legislative Advocacy Policy, which the Commission adopted in January 2023.
-During the coming year, the work to advance VCTC's program will encompass monitoring of transportation legislation and regulations under development that could affect Ventura County; briefing legislative and congressional members and staff as appropriate; and participation in various advocacy groups including Mobility 21, California Association of Councils of Governments (CalCOG), the California Transit Association (CTA), and the American Public Transportation Association (APTA).
+DESCRIPTION: VCTC's legislative priorities have been set out in its two-year Legislative Program and Legislative Advocacy Policy, which the Commission adopted in January 2025.
+During the coming year, the work to advance VCTC's program will encompass monitoring of transportation legislation and regulations under development that could affect Ventura County; briefing legislative and congressional members and staff as appropriate; and participation in various advocacy groups, including Mobility 21, California Association of Councils of Governments (CalCOG), the California Transit Association (CTA), and the American Public Transportation Association (APTA).